olorondu-emeka/clean-architecture-example/BlogPost.md

 **Non-scope:** This article does **not** teach about building REST APIs with NodeJs.
 Prior knowledge of this is expected.

 **Disclaimer:** Software architecture is a broad concept composed of several components and involves a lot of technical decisions to achieve.
-Owing to this, the concepts taught in this article is by no means an all-encompassing standard that guides building a scalable architecture, but rather seeks to demonstrate its fundamental principles at the most basic level.
-Feel free to adopt the concepts that best suits your project or organization.
+Owing to this, the concepts taught in this article are by no means an all-encompassing standard that guides building a scalable architecture, but rather seeks to demonstrate its fundamental principles at the most basic level.
+Feel free to adopt the concepts that best suit your project or organization.

 ### Introduction